The Best Mesh WiFi Router System of 2018

 As a result of traditional home Wi-Fi’s shortcomings, manufacturers have recently begun introducing home mesh Wi-Fi systems which have seen great success in solving many of these issues by using technology that has traditionally been used in the enterprise.
 Today we’ll show you what we think is the best mesh Wi-Fi system on the market today.

-The Best Mesh Wi-Fi Router System
+Best Overall Mesh Wi-Fi Router

 Hands down the best mesh Wi-Fi system we’ve reviewed to date is the Netgear Orbi.
 Unlike other mesh Wi-Fi systems we’ve tested, the Netgear Orbi features a dedicated 5GHz 4×4 MIMO network backhaul system which has been shown to provide significantly better performance compared to other mesh Wi-Fi systems which generally do not have a dedicated backhaul.